 Denise M. Adams; Mignon L. Loh; Leo Mascarenhas; Kenneth L. McClain; Sung-Yun Pai; Julie R. Park; David O. Walterhouse

 Relevant financial relationships and no discussion of off-label drug use:

 Jason Fangusaro: Celgene - Pediatric oversight group, honorarium; Rachael F. Grace: Agios Pharmaceuticals - Clinical research, research funding; Michael A. Pulsipher: Novartis - Advisory board, honorarium; Zora R. Rogers: BCT Terumo - Medical monitor for clinical trial, honorarium

 Relevant financial relationships; off-label drug use discussed:

-Cindy E. Neunert: Sanofi-Genzyme-Consultant, consultant fee; Sarah H. O’Brien: Bristol Myers Squibb-PI, research support
+Cindy E. Neunert: Sanofi-Genzyme - Consultant, consultant fee; Sarah H. O’Brien: Bristol Myers Squibb - Principal investigator, research support